What is mold?

-Molds are types of fungi that are found everywhere.
-Molds reproduce by means of tiny spores; the spores are invisible to the naked eye and float through outdoor and indoor air.
-Mold may begin growing indoors when mold spores land on surfaces that are wet.
-Visible mold is an indication of excessive dampness; the source of moisture should be sought and corrected before the mold contamination is remediated.
+Molds are fungi that can be found everywhere.
+They reproduce by means of tiny spores; these spores are invisible to the naked eye and float through outdoor and indoor air.
+These fungi can grow on virtually any substance, if moisture is present.
+Molds can grow on ceilings, walls, under sinks, drywall, ductwork, furniture, wood, among other materials.
+When there is a lot of moisture present, high humidity, and/or temperatures are above 65°F, mold spores become active and start to grow rapidly.
 There are many types of mold, and none of them will grow without water or moisture.
-Molds are part of the natural environment.
-Outdoors, molds play a part in nature by breaking down dead organic matter such as fallen leaves and dead trees, but indoors, mold growth should be avoided.
-There is no practical way to eliminate all mold and mold spores in the indoor environment; the way to control indoor mold growth is to control moisture.For more information on mold, go to: www.epa.gov/mold or www.cdc.gov/mold
+Outdoors, molds play a part in nature by breaking down dead organic matter, such as fallen leaves and dead trees.
+There is no practical way to eliminate all mold and mold spores in the indoor environment.
+The key to controlling indoor mold growth is controlling the moisture source.

-What are ten things I need to know about mold?
+What you need to know about mold?

 - Allergic reactions are the most common health effects from mold exposure.
 Commonly reported symptoms include nasal congestion, shortness of breath, worsening of asthma, sneezing, coughing, headaches, fatigue, and/or irritation of the eyes, skin, nose, and throat.